 The data can be analyzed against another audience or the general population to find unique insights.

-There are several ways that social media data can be used to find customer insights:
+There are several ways that social media data can be used to find consumer insights:

 - Analyzing conversation volume and tone to identify positive or negative sentiment around your brand or product